stolostron/rhacm-docs/README.md

 - Chris: Lead, Cluster Lifecycle and all squads within, Foundation, Install
 - Brandi: Architect for doc, UI Guild writer, Cluster application and all squads within
-- Mikela: Support doc focal, GRC (GDPR readiness included), and all squads within.
+- Mikela: Support doc focal, GRC (GDPR readiness included), search and all squads within.

 ### Understanding the board